Peak Tram

 The Peak Tram is a funicular railway in Hong Kong, which carries both tourists and residents to the upper levels of Hong Kong Island.
 Running from Garden Road Admiralty to Victoria Peak via the Mid-Levels, it provides the most direct route and offers good views over the harbour and skyscrapers of Hong Kong.
 Operated since 1888, it was the first funicular railway in Asia.

 The Peak Tram is owned and operated by Hongkong and Shanghai Hotels (HSH), the owner of Hong Kong's Peninsula Hotel along with other properties.
 The line, along with HSH's Peak Tower leisure complex at the line's summit, is promoted using the brand The Peak.
 After a lengthy renovation and upgrade project, the Peak Tram reopened on 27 August 2022.

 Route

 The Peak Tram's route from Central district to Victoria Peak covers a distance of about 1.4 km and an elevation of just under 400 m.
 The line has two pronounced curves, one to the left immediately after leaving the lower terminus, and the other to the right in the upper half of the ascent.
 The gradient also varies considerably throughout the ascent.
-It is a single track route and a passing loop, with two trams.

 The lower terminus station, Central, is located on Garden Road near St. John's Cathedral.
 The original station was incorporated into St. John's Building, an office tower, with the tram terminus at the ground level.
 The station comprises a single track, with platforms on both sides.
 One platform is used for boarding, the other for exiting the tram.